viktoriia-zvonarova/skillpath/README.md

 3. **Open the template**:
    - Open the extracted folder
-   - Find the folder called "development-map-template"
+   - Find the folder called "skillpath
    - Look for a file called "index.html" (it might show as just "index" with a browser icon)
    - Double-click on "index.html" - it will open in your web browser